Cheetah: Historical range

-Natural cheetah mummies dating back thousands of years have been found in a cave system in Saudi Arabia.
+Cheetah mummies dating back to 4223–127 YBP have been found in a cave system in Saudi Arabia.

 Present distribution

 The cheetah occurs mostly in eastern and southern Africa; its presence in Asia is limited to the central deserts of Iran, though there have been unconfirmed reports of sightings in Afghanistan, Iraq and Pakistan in the last few decades.
 The global population of cheetahs was estimated at nearly 7,100 mature individuals in 2016.
 The Iranian population appears to have decreased from 60 to 100 individuals in 2007 to 43 in 2016, distributed in three subpopulations over less than 150000 km2 in Iran's central plateau.
 The largest population of nearly 4,000 individuals is sparsely distributed over Angola, Botswana, Mozambique, Namibia, South Africa and Zambia.
 Another population in Kenya and Tanzania comprises about 1,000 individuals.
 All other cheetahs occur in small, fragmented groups of less than 100 individuals each.
 Populations are thought to be declining.